wouternolten/typescript-101/README.md

 ## Usage
 - Go through each exercise one by one, they are standalone.
+  - To test if the code (still) works as expected, you could use https://www.typescriptlang.org/play?ts=4.7.4, paste your code and hit run.
 - We plan 5 minutes for each exercise.
 After each exercise, we have a little recap and ask one of you to share your solution.

 ## Exercises